optimizely/agent/docs/readme-sync/deploy-as-a-microservice/012 - quickstart-with-docker.md

 The default log output format is structured JSON.

 ## Evaluating REST APIs

 The rest of the getting started guide will demonstrate the APIs capabilities.
 For brevity, we've chosen to illustrate the API usage with Python.
-Note that the APIs are also defined via OpenAPI (Swagger) and can be found [here](http://localhost:8080/openapi.yaml).
+Note that the APIs are also defined via OpenAPI (Swagger) and can be found on localhost [here](http://localhost:8080/openapi.yaml).

 ### Start an http session

 Each request made into Optimizely Agent is in the context of an Optimizely SDK Key.
 SDK Keys map API requests to a specific Optimizely Project and Environment.
-We can setup a global request header by using the `requests.Session` object.
+We can set up a global request header by using the `requests.Session` object.

 ```python
 import requests
 s = requests.Session()
 s.headers.update({'X-Optimizely-SDK-Key': '<<YOUR-SDK-KEY>>'})
 ```